 Appropriate exercise therapy is key.

-Using the right movements to help with treatment of your knee arthritis involves looking at other muscles like hips, ankles and low back.
-It also involves looking at higher level balance.
-Everything in our body is connected.
-But many times, when we have knee pain, our knees are the only thing that gets looked at!
+Using the right movements to help with treatment of your knee arthritis involves looking at other muscles in your hips, ankles and low back.

 Do you eat lots of sugary treats?